Bridge Loan vs. HELOC: Which Is Better for Buying a House?

 Show more

-If you're planning to buy a new home but haven't sold your current one yet, a HELOC can provide the funds you need for a down payment.
 As Bernie Frascarelli, executive loan officer at Best Interest Financial explained, the choice between a HELOC and a bridge loan "largely depends on the timing of selling one's current home."
 A HELOC works best "when the home is not yet on the market," while a bridge loan is typically used "when a property is about to sell and a quick closing on a new house is needed."

 According to Frascarelli, "HELOCs are used more often than bridge loans" for this purpose, partly because bridge loans require "excellent financial standing" and come with less favorable terms.
 Bridge loans "must be paid back, often ballooning after three months," and typically carry higher rates.